ansleysze/DemoSymfony/README.md

 # DemoSynfomy

 "Demo Symfony Project - A sample Symfony web application demonstrating user authentication, CRUD operations, custom login styling, basic routing, registration, with he addition of tailwind and metronic"

+Update: I have made a form that compiles the JSON Data for a Symfony Entity and its properties such as text, associations, booleans.
+Feel free to check it out at /metronic-form  upon loading the website

 I made this as a warm up for my work assignment, a mini side project if you will.
 Available Addresses: